 Venice was designed to be the next-generation replacement of the Voldemort Read-Only system, with the intent to provide a broader feature set, better availability characteristics, and a more efficient architecture.
 Venice is designed for high-throughput ingestion from Hadoop and Kafka, and these data sources can be merged at ingestion time in order to provide semantics similar to those of a lambda architecture but with a simpler, faster, and more available read path.
 Robustness is a primary architectural concern and, as such, Venice provides highly available reads and writes, self-healing, stringent data validation guarantees, and the ability to roll back entire datasets in cases where bad data is pushed.

 Felix GV is a software engineer working on LinkedIn’s data infrastructure.
-He works on Voldemort and Venice and keeps a close eye on Hadoop, Kafka, Samza, Azkaban, and other systems.
+He leads the Venice project and keeps a close eye on Hadoop, Kafka, Samza, Azkaban, Zookeeper, Helix and Avro.

 Yan Yan is an engineer at LinkedIn, where he works on the Voldemort and Venice team within the company’s data infrastructure organization.
 He has extensive experience working on cluster management, Zookeeper, Helix, and distributed systems in general.